 Walking guide – bredon hill

-Discover some of the fantastic walking routes on the doorstep of The Yew Tree and enjoy a delicious meal to take home after your adventure.
+Discover some of the fantastic walking routes on the doorstep of The Yew Tree and enjoy a delicious lunch or dinner after your adventures.

 ROUTE 1 – The Yew Tree to Bredon Tower and back 7.5 Miles (APPROX 3.5HRS)